top of page

 For Theia3D users with camera systems requiring lens calibration, one of the most important but challenging steps in getting started with the new camera system is performing the intrinsic lens calibration.
 A strong intrinsic calibration is absolutely crucial to avoid possible downstream effects on the extrinsic calibration and movement tracking of people, and one of the crucial aspects of lens calibration is achieving a high coverage value for all camera views.

 Previously, achieving high coverage for all camera views took attention to detail, careful performance of the calibration, and often, a few trial-and-error attempts to get it right.
-For Theia3D 2024, we have introduced a new mode of visual feedback for lens calibrations, which is a green heatmap showing the area covered and the number of frames used to calibrate different areas within the camera view (via the intensity of green).
+For Theia3D Apollo, we have introduced a new mode of visual feedback for lens calibrations, which is a green heatmap showing the area covered and the number of frames used to calibrate different areas within the camera view (via the intensity of green).
 This means you can easily identify specific areas within the camera views that were neglected, and approach your next attempt more informed.
 We hope this will allow new users to more easily achieve excellent intrinsic lens calibrations, and get started with data collections more quickly.

 Figure 1: New heatmap visual feedback for lens calibrations, where the green area represents the calibrated portions of the camera views and the intensity represents the number of frames used to calibrate any given part of the image.